The Ending Of Premonition Explained

 One of the movie's biggest questions is whether Linda is actually living through all the days of this week, or whether she's envisioning them somehow.
 But since she's able to live them out of order, and affect things that happen over the course of the week, it's most likely that Linda is imagining them, not actually traveling through time and experiencing them.
 That doesn't make what she learns any less true, however.

-Linda recommits to her marriage and expresses her love for Jim.
+Linda recommits to her marriage and expresses her love for Jim, while also telling him about her premonition of his death.
+Although Jim seems skeptical, he is moved enough by Linda that they spend the night together.
 Because of this, Jim has second thoughts about finally consummating the affair with Claire and calls it off.
 In this way, Linda prevents the affair from happening and saves her marriage with Jim.

 However, Linda still can't stop Jim's death.
-On Wednesday, Linda follows Jim to the spot of his accident and warns him to turn the car around.
+He appears disturbed by her revelation as well — after all, why would Jim suddenly triple his life insurance on Wednesday morning?
+Later that day, Linda follows Jim to the spot of his accident and warns him to turn the car around.
 He does, but this only makes him stall his car, and a tanker truck crashes into him and explodes.